JaredJGartner/SB_neoantigen_Models/README.md

 ```
 cd SB_neoantigen_Models/src/models/
+gunzip mmp_Model.pickle.gz
-gunzip MmpModel.pickle.gz
+gunzip nmer_Model.pickle.gz
 ```

-Alter paths in SB_neoantigen_Models/src/functions4models.py and use your favorite text editor.
+## Alter paths in SB_neoantigen_Models/src/functions4models.py and use your favorite text editor.

 ```
-Using your favorite text editor edit the paths to netmhcpan4.0, netmhcstabpan, netChop to their location on your system and save changes.
+Using your favorite text editor edit the paths to IEDB imuunogenicity, netmhcstabpan to their location on your system and save changes.
+A full step by step description of setting model is found in instructions.txt

 ```